-Congenital malformation of the vesicles and excretory ducts has been reported.
-Studies of young bulls with vesiculitis have shown evidence for congenital malformation of the excretory ducts at the colliculus seminalis.
-Such malformation permits reflux of spermatozoa or urine from the pelvic urethra into the vesicle.
+Congenital malformation of the excretory ducts of the vesicles where they open into the urethra at the colliculus seminalis has been reported.
+A malformation of the excretory duct orifice permits reflux of spermatozoa or urine from the pelvic urethra into the vesicle.
 If the tubular lining of the vesicle degenerates subsequent to irritation from abnormal material in the ducts, significant local inflammation can result.
 This noninfectious etiology may account for the poor therapeutic response in some cases.

 There are usually no external signs of disease.
-In severe acute cases or vesicle abscessation, bulls may stand with the back arched, have pain on defecation or rectal exam, and show hesitation when mounting.
-However, such clinical signs are uncommon.
+It has been suggested that a bull with a severe acute case or vesicle abscessation may stand with its back arched, have pain on defecation or rectal examination, and show hesitation when mounting.
+However, such clinical signs are very uncommon.

-Vesiculitis is usually first suspected following collection of a semen sample grossly contaminated with purulent material.
-If the bull has vesiculitis, the rectal exam typically reveals an enlarged, sometimes irregular, and often fibrotic vesicle.
+Vesiculitis is usually first suspected after collection of a semen sample grossly contaminated with purulent material.
+If the bull has vesiculitis, the rectal examination typically reveals an enlarged, sometimes irregular, and often fibrotic vesicle.
 Vesiculitis may be unilateral or bilateral.
 If vesiculitis is unilateral, there is usually asymmetry in the size of the glands.
-Infrequently, a vesicle will be abscessed; in such cases the affected vesicle is markedly larger than the other and may be fluctuant on palpation.
+Infrequently, a vesicle will be abscessed; in such cases, the affected vesicle is markedly larger than the other and may be fluctuant on palpation.

 Purulent contamination of semen is not pathognomonic for vesiculitis.
 A bull with epididymitis, orchitis, or posthitis may also have semen contaminated with purulent exudate.
-The entire genital tract must be palpated to determine a possible cause for the abnormal semen.
-The prepuce may need to be douched with water or saline prior to collection of semen to rule out posthitis as a transient cause of pus in semen.
-Semen may be cultured but, unless collected aseptically following catheterization of the urethra, culture is usually unrewarding because of microbial contamination from the prepuce.
+The entire genital tract must be examined to determine a possible cause for the abnormal semen.
+The prepuce may need to be douched with water or saline before collection of semen to exclude posthitis as a transient cause of pus in semen.
+Semen may be cultured but, unless collected aseptically after catheterization of the urethra, culture is usually unrewarding because of microbial contamination from the prepuce.

 Treatment and Prognosis

 Because vesiculitis may have a bacterial etiology, broad-spectrum antibiotics administered at labeled therapeutic dosages are usually administered to affected bulls.
 There are no published controlled studies that indicate preference of a specific antibiotic for treatment.
 Prolonged-release antibiotics are preferable because the bull, which can become unruly, does not have to be handled daily.
-Because vesiculitis is an inflammation as much as an infection, NSAID may help reduce excretion of purulent material.
+Because vesiculitis is an inflammation as much as an infection, NSAIDs reduce the excretion of purulent material.
 Transient alleviation of purulent contamination may be achieved during the treatment interval in some bulls, but the prognosis for a longterm cure is guarded to poor.
 This is particularly true for chronic cases.
-Spontaneous remission has been observed when vesiculitis was diagnosed in bulls <1 yr old.
+Spontaneous remission has been seen when vesiculitis was diagnosed in bulls <1 yr old.
 Semen contaminated with purulent material is not suitable for artificial insemination and should be discarded.
-Intraglandular injection of antibiotics has been successful in selected cases.
 Surgical removal of affected vesicles has been done but is a difficult procedure.
-The prognosis following surgery is fair in yearling bulls; surgery has not been successful in adult bulls with chronic vesiculitis.
+The prognosis after surgery is fair in yearling bulls; surgery has not been successful in adult bulls with chronic vesiculitis.